CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2023AdvancedWorkshop/HighThroughput/00-Log-Onto-OSPool.md

 Today you will log into Jupyter Lab OSPool system.

 Login on the submission node by going to [The OSG Notebook Launch Site](https://notebook.ospool.osg-htc.org).
 You can use a Google account or your ORCID to log in.
+You will be given two options, we will be using R in a later lesson so choose the "Data Science" option.

 Once you are logged in, use the "Terminal" box to open a Unix prompt.